 Bankruptcy is not something anyone should take lightly, and should only be used as a very last resort for relieving a person’s debt.
-The affect it has on your credit score is never good, but the degree to which it is affected will ultimately depend on the score you had prior to filing for bankruptcy.
+The effect it has on your credit score is never good, but the degree to which it is affected will ultimately depend on the score you had prior to filing for bankruptcy.

 Why Credit Scores Drop

-Credit scores drop when you have a high debt-to asset ratio, which means that you have more debts than you do assets.
+Credit scores drop when you have a high debt-to-asset ratio, which means that you have more debts than you do assets.
 Having delinquent payments on your accounts also takes a toll on your score.
 The good news is that if you already have a low credit score before filing, then your score will likely only take a mild hit.